 Where to get monoclonal antibody treatment in Colorado

-There are options for finding monoclonal antibody treatment in Colorado, even as supplies are limited.
-Find places to get monoclonal antibody treatment at these sites:
+There are options for finding monoclonal antibody treatment in Colorado, even as supplies are limited because most of the drugs are not effective against the omicron variant.
+Find places to get monoclonal antibody treatment at these websites:

-The state will finish converting its eight monoclonal antibody therapy buses to COVID-19 test sites by Jan.
-15. Make an appointment at one of these state-led clinics:
+The state said it would finish converting its eight monoclonal antibody therapy buses to COVID-19 test sites by Jan.
+15. Instead, people can make an appointment at one of these state-led clinics:

 - Kaiser Permanente Lone Tree clinic

 - Tuesday-Saturday: 8 a.m. to 4 p.m.

 - 10350 E. Dakota Ave., Denver